anabaei/salesforce/BasicInt.md

 SOSL within multiple objects.
 You can add which fields like by adding `IN email FIELDS RETURNING`.
 * To optimize SOSL define synonyme groups in `Setup> Synonyms> SelectSynonyms`

+## Lightning Flow
+* There are two automation tools: Process Builder and Cloud Flow Designer.
+Process builder you build processes and with Cloud Flow Designe you build flows when users inputs.
+* `Setup > Process Builder > save > Add Object (add trigger) > save >  Add Criteria > save` Or you can create Schedule as `Under Scheduled Actions> Set Schedule > Add Action > Create a Record> Task > Save`